Idaho v. United States

 Idaho v.
 United States, 533 U.S. 262 (2001), was a United States Supreme Court case in which the Court held that the United States, not the state of Idaho, held title to lands submerged under Lake Coeur d'Alene and the St. Joe River, and that the land was held in trust for the Coeur d'Alene Tribe as part of its reservation, and in recognition (established in the 19th century) of the importance of traditional tribal uses of these areas for basic food and other needs.

 Background

 History

-The Coeur d'Alene Tribe is an Indian tribe in northern Idaho.
+The Coeur d'Alene Tribe is a Native American tribe in northern Idaho.
 The Coeur d'Alene people once inhabited 3500000 acre in northern Idaho, Washington, and Montana, but today, the only land controlled by the tribal nation is the Coeur d'Alene Reservation in Benewah and Kootenai counties, Idaho.